circuitbeard/node-red-contrib-petduino/README.md

 ### screen

-A node to design screens layouts to display on the Petduino screen.
+A node to design screen layouts to display on the Petduino screen.

 Click the screen LEDs on or off to define your screen layout, **msg.payload** will contain the hex encoded value.